Charles Bewley: Career

-At the outbreak of the Great War in 1914 he was in Ireland as a defending barrister for many nationalists and republicans.
+At the outbreak of World War I in 1914, he was in Ireland, acting as a defending barrister for many nationalists and republicans.
 He wrote Seán Mac Eoin's death-sentence speech.
-In the 1918 general election he stood, unsuccessfully, as a Sinn Féin candidate.
-During the Irish civil war, he took the treaty side.
-As a barrister he prosecuted many anti-Treaty prisoners.
+In the 1918 general election, he stood, unsuccessfully, as a Sinn Féin candidate.
+During the Irish Civil War, he took the pro-Treaty side.
+As a barrister, he prosecuted many anti-Treaty prisoners.
+At the 1923 general election, he was a Cumann na nGaedheal candidate in the Mayo South constituency, but he was not elected.

-Between the truce in the Irish War of Independence and the treaty being signed, he was Irish consul in Berlin with responsibility for trade.
+Between the truce in the Irish War of Independence and the Anglo-Irish Treaty being signed, he was Irish consul in Berlin with responsibility for trade.
 He was appointed Irish ambassador to the Vatican (resident minister to the Holy See) in 1929.
-At that time, Irish diplomatic appointments were meant to be made by the British King.
-Bewley frequently flouted the diplomatic niceties by ignoring the implications of that.
-The complaints of H.J.
-Chilton, the British representative, and of Sir R. Clive, his successor, if anything improved Bewley's reputation in Ireland.
+At that time, Irish diplomatic appointments were meant to be made by the British monarch, but Bewley frequently flouted the diplomatic niceties by ignoring the implications of that.
+If anything, the complaints of H.J.
+Chilton, the British representative, and of Sir Robert Clive, his successor, improved Bewley's reputation in Ireland.

-In July 1933 the British Foreign Office got annoyed when the Pope knighted Bewley into the Order of the Grand Cross of St Gregory the Great, as the King's agreement had not been sought.
-They told Bewley, with no effect, that as a King's representative he was not entitled to wear the decoration without royal permission.
+In July 1933, the British Foreign Office became annoyed when the Pope, Pius XI, knighted Bewley into the Order of the Grand Cross of St Gregory the Great, because the King's agreement had not been sought.
+Bewley was told, with no effect, that, as a King's representative, he was not entitled to wear the decoration without royal permission.

 However, the constant bickering between the Irish and British representatives to the Vatican pleased neither Dublin nor London.
-It paved the way for Bewley to obtain the appointment he really wanted.
-He went to Berlin in July 1933.
-President of Germany, Hindenburg, praised his impeccable German.
+It paved the way for Bewley to obtain the appointment he really wanted, and he went to Berlin in July 1933.
+The President of Germany, Hindenburg, praised his impeccable German.